-β -galactosidase, derived from four permitted microbial sources, is already listed in Standard 1.3.3.
-An assessment (which includes a safety assessment) of the use of β -galactosidase derived from this new microbial strain (ATCC 31382) of B. circulans is required before an approval for its use can be given (i.e. listed in Standard 1.3.3).
+β -galactosidase derived from four permitted microbial sources is already listed in Standard 1.3.3.
+An assessment (which includes a safety assessment) of the use of β -galactosidase derived from this alternative source, B. circulans ATCC 31382, is required before an approval for its use can be given (i.e. listed in Standard 1.3.3).